Version 3.1 First Published 22 Apr 2019 Last Updated 13 July 2023

-Click the 'Allow Once' button within 3 seconds to do so
+If it appears, click the 'Allow Once' button within 3 seconds to grant permission

-Your current location should be shown on the map & your latitude / longitude displayed.
+Once you have granted permission, your current location should briefly be shown on the map and your latitude / longitude displayed.

-The browser window will then close & the geolocation data will be shown in Access together with a static map centred on that.
-The map can be nudged or zoomed as required.
+The browser control window will then close automatically and the geolocation data will be shown together with a static map centred on that.

 Reverse geocoding is also used to obtain a shortened address for the location which should be accurate to within a few metres.